February 12, 2021

 NSAC is committed to leveling the playing field for sustainable and organic farmers by bringing grassroots perspectives to the table normally dominated by big business.
 The time is ripe for a serious conversation about common-sense competition and antitrust reform in agriculture as a structural root of many economic, environmental, and personal challenges that farmers, ranchers, and their rural neighbors face.
 This series will continue to explore how the central role of agribusiness in the food system is not the pinnacle of fair competition but its antithesis, and expose how the dominant actors in each agriculture sector inflate the prices that farmers must pay for inputs, drive down commodity prices, and restrict the ability of farmers to compete in the marketplace.

-Categories: Beginning and Minority Farmers, Carousel, Commodity, Crop Insurance & Credit Programs, Competition & Anti-trust, Coronavirus, Farm Bill, General Interest, Local & Regional Food Systems, Rural Development, Sustainable Livestock
+Categories: Beginning and Minority Farmers, Commodity, Crop Insurance & Credit Programs, Competition & Anti-trust, Coronavirus, Farm Bill, General Interest, Local & Regional Food Systems, Rural Development, Sustainable Livestock